“One cannot think well, love well, sleep well, if one has not dined well.” ~Virginia Woolf

 124 S Main St

-Bishop’s newest café serves Black Sheep coffee and Five Mountains Organic Teas.
+Located in Spellbinder Books this locally owned and operated café serves Black Sheep coffee and Five Mountains Organic Teas.
 A full espresso bar is complemented by excellent food made from the freshest and, whenever possible, organic ingredients.
+This is “the avocado toast place.”
+The breakfast egg and cheese panini is a best-seller and the turkey and Provolone panini is a lunchtime favorite.
 Their specialty is the Liège waffle, which is deliciously decadent.
-In less than a year it’s become a local favorite and No. 1 on Yelp in Bishop.
+The café has easy online ordering for quick pick up, or eat indoors or outside on the covered patio.
+Browse the bookstore and “Eat.
+Read.
+Relax.”

 American cuisine is as diverse as the country is vast.
 The American icon, the world over, is the ubiquitous burger and fries and there’s no shortage of great burgers in Bishop.
-A number of eateries are known for their excellent burgers as well as other American classics like steaks, BBQ, seafood and salads.
+Several eateries are known for their excellent burgers as well as other American classics like steaks, BBQ, seafood, and salads.
 Then there’s the new American, California cuisine, which promotes fresh and healthy with a fusion of flavors that draws on other culinary traditions.

 Aaron Schat’s Roadhouse